Police Officer

 Off duty officers are rarely contacted.
 In those cases it is typically because of manpower shortages and/or emergencies.
 For example, a hostage situation requires the presence of a large number of officers, so off-duty officers could be called in to assist with normal patrol calls.
 This tends to be uncommon at most departments.

-Asked by Jessica almost 12 years ago
+Asked by Devon about 12 years ago

-Asked by wolfgirl about 12 years ago
+Asked by Name about 12 years ago

 My question can a Muslim woman be a cop if she is citizen?
 And she also wear hijab

-Asked by Dina about 12 years ago
+Asked by Dina over 12 years ago

 First question - Absolutely.
 There are no prohibitions or requirements for any specific religion or absense thereof to be a police officer.
 Of course, any religious biases that prevent you from impartially and effectively enforcing the laws of your state should prevent you from pursuing a career in law enforcement.
 For example, if you believe sharia law trumps the laws of your state, you have no place in police work.